 Besides treating anxiety and insomnia, it’s commonly used for stress-related skin conditions like eczema.

 Anti-anxiety drugs such as Xanax, Valium, and Ativan work by enhancing activity of the brain chemical GABA (gamma-aminobutyric acid).

 GABA is an inhibitory neurotransmitter that slows brain activity, enabling you to relax.

-Amazingly, over 2 million flowers must be gathered to produce one pound of pure jasmine essential oil.
+Amazingly, it’s estimated that over a million flowers must be gathered to produce one pound of pure jasmine essential oil.

 This makes it one of the most expensive essential oils and also one of the hardest to find.

 When you go shopping, you’ll find 3 kinds of jasmine essential oil.

 Avoid these as there is no guarantee they will provide you with the same mental health benefits.